omarfsosa/omarfsosa.github.io/_posts/2020-05-18-poisson_regression_in_python.md

 df.head()
 ```

-You should se a table like this:
+You should see a table like this:
   <div markdown="0" style="text-align: right">
     <table class="simpletable">
       <thead>